 How can I craft a message that is relevant to the audience?
-Let’s talk about good, old fashioned research like Dewey, Vygotsky, Piaget and current research from Linda Darling-Hammond, John Hattie to build a vast research base that supports change.
+Let’s talk about good, old-fashioned research like Dewey, Vygotsky, Piaget, and current research from Linda Darling-Hammond, John Hattie to build a vast research base that supports change.
 Project-based learning, student ownership of learning, and collaborative learning is connected to research, and learning approaches are not new.
 Technology is not new — it is a tool that supports and enhances.

-Here’s a great quote from William Horton, “If we don’t get instructional design right, all technology is going to do is speed up the rate of failure.”
+Here’s a great quote from William Horton, “If we don’t get the instructional design right, all technology is going to do is speed up the rate of failure.”

 We need to inspire people about their own sense of urgency.
 We show Gallup data in Learning Transformed that the longer kids are in school, the less engaged they are.
 This data shows us that if kids are not engaged, then how do we expect them to learn.
 We connected the research to schools that focused on the what ifs, implemented change, and found success.

 Make sure you listen to the podcast to the end…

 The discussions got deep around disrupting school — you have to listen to Eric’s discussions around compliancy and parental pressure.
 Then Eric talked about his daughter, Bella, and the principal at Wells Elementary School.
 Eric even interviewed the principal on Periscope.

 Bella loves school because they got rid of homework, bring their own device K-5 to leverage technology, flexible learning spaces, and portfolio-based assessment.
 The best part is that my daughter is happy and the journey to get to the destination is more enjoyable.
 All the teachers are sharing on social media evidence to back up the research.

 Everything comes down to relationships.
 Without trust, there is no relationship.
 Without relationships, no real learning occurs.
 Show kids you care!
 Get kids to trust you!